kevinhainline/JADESView/README.md

 1000x2000 pixels (and all of the button and plot placement supports that), so I wouldn't change the canvasheight or canvaswidth parameters yet.
 The user can change the default stretch on the thumbnails with the `defaultstretch` entry (current options are: `AsinhStretch`, `LinearStretch`, and `LogStretch`).
+There is a button that the user can press which will add a crosshair on each of the thumbnails at the location of the current target.
 Finally, the default size in arcseconds of the thumbnails is given by `ra_dec_size_value.` Both the stretch and the thumbnail size can be changed within the program on the fly.

 The program is run by specifying an ID, an ID list (as a text file), or an ID list on the command line: